coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 attempt to change to animal or hybrid form, using the appropriate Control Shape check DC.
 An attempt is a standard action and can be made each round.
-Any voluntary change to animal or hybrid form immediately and permanently changes the character's alignment to that of the appropriate lycanthrope.
+Any voluntary change to animal or hybrid form immediately and permanently changes the character’s alignment to that of the appropriate lycanthrope.

 #### Changing Form

 Changing form is a standard action.
 If the change is involuntary, the character performs the change on his next turn following the triggering event.
-Changing to animal or hybrid form ruins the character's armor and clothing (including any items worn) if the new form is larger than the character's natural form; carried items are simply dropped.
+Changing to animal or hybrid form ruins the character’s armor and clothing (including any items worn) if the new form is larger than the character’s natural form; carried items are simply dropped.
 Characters can hastily doff clothing while changing, but not armor.
 Magic armor survives the change if it succeeds on a DC 15 Fortitude save.
 An afflicted character who is not aware of his condition remains in animal